Comparison between Revised, Belated & Updated Return

 | Timing of filing Updated Return | Additional Amount |

-| Within 12 months | 25% of tax + interest |
+| Within 12 months | 25% of tax and interest |

-| After 12 months (up to 24 months) | 50% of tax + interest |
+| After 12 months (up to 24 months) | 50% of tax and interest |

 This is over and above normal tax and interest.

-Separate form, i.e., filed using ITR -U (Updated Return), ITR -U (Updated Return) is mandatory to select reason for updating (missed income, wrong head, wrong tax rate, etc.)
+Separate form, i.e., filed using ITR-U (Updated Return), ITR-U (Updated Return) is mandatory to select reason for updating (missed income, wrong head, wrong tax rate, etc.)

-Basic Comparison between Revised, Belated and ITR -U (Updated Return)
+Basic Comparison between Revised, Belated and ITR-U (Updated Return)

 | Particulars | Revised Return | Belated Return | Updated Return |